MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 - Apply common navigation, branding, and site structure across associated sites
 - Search across all associated sites.

-Consider associating the your existing departmental onboarding sites to your new NEO hub.
+Considering associating your departmental new hire sites to your existing departmental onboarding site.
 Learn how [hub site associations](https://support.microsoft.com/office/associate-a-sharepoint-site-with-a-hub-site-ae0009fd-af04-4d3d-917d-88edb43efc05) work and how to manage hub settings for your organization.
 Learn more about [SharePoint hub sites](https://support.microsoft.com/office/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f).